openresty/echo-nginx-module/README.markdown

 **phase:** *content*

-Outputs duplication of a string indicated by the second argument, using the times specified in the first argument.
+Outputs duplication of a string indicated by the second argument, using the count specified in the first argument.

 For instance,